A market mechanism for Southeast Asia's energy transition

 ARC calculation

-Embedded emission entitlement
+Embedded emission right

 (from original coal PPA and operating license)

-Verified project emissions
+Verified emissions

 (metered delivery from renewable generator)